Jaskowicz1/MinecraftToUE4/README.md

 ## Isn't using Spawn Actor multiple times bad?
  Yes.
 It is.
 But with this instance, all the blocks have shadows disabled and tick disabled.
 This will improve performance quite a bit.
 Again, this project isn't meant for blocking out levels, nor is it meant for production use.
 This project is simply just for fun.

+## Why are you using a text file rather than something more organised?

+ Good question.
+The reason for this is because I'm simply creating something for the fun of it.
+I've thought about putting it into a yml anyways, however, I'm not that bothered about it and it'll work the same as a .txt file.

+## Credit:

+ Credit to Garry's Mod for the missing texture image that's used within the project.